samuelstjean/harmonization/README.md

-# harmonization
+## Harmonization of diffusion MRI datasets with adaptive dictionary learning

-Harmonization of diffusion MRI datasets across scanners
+Coming soon : a Docker container for ease of use with a configuration file to control every parameter of the algorithm.